farisachugthai/viconf/README.rst

 Options
 =========

-The first and most obvious file is the :doc:`init.vim`.
+The first and most obvious file is the :file:`init.vim`.
 We can setup the base options like so:

 +--------------------------+----------------+